-I loved the long mellow Alpine Slide and shorter, faster mountain coaster (you can control your speed on both) while Tween Traveler and her dad spent a good amount of time on progressively harder rope courses.
+I loved the long mellow Alpine slide and shorter, faster mountain coaster (you can control your speed on both) while Tween Traveler and her dad spent a good amount of time on progressively harder rope courses.

-There is a mini rope course and play area for kids 8YO and under.
-And a bungee trampoline Tween Traveler loved.
+There is a mini rope course and play area for kids 8YO and under, and a bungee trampoline Tween Traveler loved.
 For more daring folks there is a giant swing and the screaming eagle, a long, fast, seated zip-line ride that is aptly named.

 It’s wise to get an early start to avoid lines at the trampoline, slide and mountain coaster.
 But we easily spent a whole day doing our favorite things over multiple times.

 2. The 19thcentury Hancock Shaker Village is a good option with school-age kids and preschoolers.
 Explore the round communal barn, gardens and buildings, pet farm animals, try on Shaker clothes and learn to weave in the Discovery barn.

-Where to Stay
+Where to Stay around Lenox

-Where to Eat:
+Where to Eat Near Jiminy

 For dinner we checked out the Old Forge on a friend’s recommendation.
-It was too chilly to take advantage of the fantastic back deck and we were happy to be inside the cozy, wide-beamed dining room with its lively bar scene.
+It was too chilly to take advantage of the fantastic back deck, unfortunately.
+But we were happy to be inside the cozy, wide-beamed dining room with its lively bar scene.

 This is of of your last towns before hitting Vermont and it’s the place to soak up art and the area’s college-town vibe.